Tribal Business and the Native SBA 8(a) Program

 Differences Between Native-Owned and Tribal-Owned Businesses for SBA 8(a)

 • Individually owned 8(a) certifications expire after a maximum of nine years, and the owner cannot participate in the program again.
+It is a once in a lifetime opportunity.

-This program has several benefits to tribes and native owned businesses including:
+This program has several benefits to Tribes and native owned businesses including:

 • Sole Source Contracts